 However, the benefits of exercising are many.
 Not only will exercising help you to feel more fit, energetic and control your weight, but it’s a great way to get out, it will help you mange motherhood without becoming too frazzled, and it sets a great example for your child.

-How to Handle the Challenges if You Want to Exercise While Breastfeeding:
+Tips on How to Handle these 5 Challenges if You Want to Exercise While Breastfeeding:

-So here are some tips to help keep the challenges minimal while maximizing the benefits.
+So here are some tips to help keep the challenges of working out and breastfeeding minimal while still maximizing the benefits.

 First of all, there is a common myth that working out decreases your milk supply.
 As a long distance runner, there have been times when I have wished that myth were true! 😉 Having run my second half marathon just four months after giving birth, and while breastfeeding my son exclusively, I spent half the marathon in excruciating pain because my milk had come in.